Final Fantasy VII: Release

-Final Fantasy VII was announced in February 1996, along with early screenshots of the game.
-Square president and chief executive officer Tomoyuki Takechi were fairly confident about Japanese players making the game a commercial success even on a new platform.
+Final Fantasy VII was announced in February 1996.
+Square president and chief executive officer Tomoyuki Takechi were fairly confident about Japanese players making the game a commercial success despite it being on a new platform.
 A playable demo was included on a disc giveaway at the 1996 Tokyo Game Show, dubbed Square's Preview Extra: Final Fantasy VII & Siggraph '95 Works.
 The disc also included the early test footage Square created using characters from Final Fantasy VI.
 The initial release date was at some point in 1996, but to properly realize their vision, Square postponed the release date almost a full year.
-A playable demo of Final Fantasy VII was included with Squaresoft's Tobal No. 1 in 1996.

 Final Fantasy VII was released on January 31, 1997.
 It was published in Japan by Square.
 A re-release of the game based on its Western version, titled Final Fantasy VII International, was released on October 2 the same year.
 This improved International version would kickstart the trend for Square to create an updated version for the Japanese release, based on the enhanced Western versions.
 The International version was re-released as a physical disc as part of the Final Fantasy 25th Anniversary Ultimate Box Japanese package on December 18, 2012.

-While its success in Japan had been taken for granted by Square executives, North America and Europe were another matter, as up to that time role-playing games were still a niche market in Western territories.
+While its success in Japan had been taken for granted by Square executives, North America and Europe were another matter, as up to that time the Japanese role-playing genre was still a niche market in Western territories.
 Sony, due to the PlayStation's struggles against Nintendo and Sega's home consoles, lobbied for the publishing rights in North America and Europe following Final Fantasy VII's transfer to PlayStation—to further persuade Square, Sony offered a lucrative royalties deal with profits potentially equaling those Square would get by self-publishing the game.
 Square accepted Sony's offer as Square itself lacked Western publishing experience.
-Square was uncertain about the game's success, as other Japanese RPGs including Final Fantasy VI had met with poor sales outside Japan.
-To help with promoting the game overseas, Square dissolved their original Washington offices and hired new staff for fresh offices in Costa Mesa.
-It was first exhibited to the Western public at E3 1996.
+Square was uncertain about the game's success, as other JRPGs including Final Fantasy VI had met with poor sales outside Japan.
+To help with promoting the title overseas, Square dissolved their original Washington offices and hired new staff for fresh offices in Costa Mesa.
+It was first exhibited to the Western public at Electronic Entertainment Expo 1996 (E3).